mathewmorris/magic-vault/README.md

 - When a **collection is active**, it will not have a date in `deletedAt` field
 - When user wants to **delete a collection**, `softDelete` procedure will be executed
 - When user wants to **recover a collection**, `recoverCollection` procedure will be executed
+- Every day, a cronjob will hit the `api/collections/cleanup` endpoint which will execute `destroy30DaysOld`

 ### `softDelete` procedure
 1. If `verifyCollectionOwnership` resolves: